 WMDA retains the data from the submitted contact form for a maximum of 5 years.

 WMDA retains personal data with respect to newsletters until you unsubscribe to the newsletter, unless WMDA is obliged by law to retain the data for longer.

 WMDA will retain the data for a maximum of four weeks after the job application procedure has been concluded, unless the applicant has explicitly given permission to retain the data for one year.

 How can I review my data and rectify any inaccurate information?

 You are always in control of your data that we store.
-You have the right:
+You have:

-For more information on your rights, you can also visit the website from the Dutch competent authority at https://www.autoriteitpersoonsgegevens.nl/or the UK competent authority at https://ico.org.uk/global/privacy-notice/your-data-protection-rights/
+In order to exercise the abovementioned rights, you can submit a request to email@example.com.
+For more information on your rights, you can also visit the website from the Dutch competent authority at https://www.autoriteitpersoonsgegevens.nl/.

 World Marrow Donor Association (WMDA)